getodk/docs/odkx-src/getting-started-2-architect.rst

 Connect your device to your computer via USB.
 Wait for the storage connection to be established (on Windows, this will generally pop up a file browser or an options box that enables you to select a file browser).
 Be sure you trust your computer on your Android device, or it will cause unexpected errors.

-At the command prompt, navigated to the Application Designer folder, type
+At the command prompt, navigate to the Application Designer folder and type:

 .. code-block:: console